 I also request that this hearing be (open/closed) to persons other than those directly involved.
 (Child's name) will/will not attend the hearing.

 My daytime telephone number is (your phone number).
+My email address is (give your email address).
 Thank you for your assistance.

-Your Name Street Address City, State, Zip Code Daytime telephone number cc: Your child's principal Ohio Department of Education, Office of Procedural Safeguards Your advocate/attorney
+cc: Your child's principal Ohio Department of Education, Office of Procedural Safeguards Your attorney